DarwinJS/ChocoPackages/openssh/readme.md

 the sshd server is installed - an error is generated.
 You must use this switch to indicate you have made preparations for the sshd service to be interrupted or removed.

+## -params '"/SSHServerFeature /SSHServerPort:3834"'
+Allows the setup of the SSH server on an alternate port - sometimes done for security or to avoid conflicts with an existing service on port 22.

 ## -params '"/SSHServerFeature /DeleteServerKeysAfterInstalled"'
 When installing the server, server keys are deleted after added to the ssh-agent (you will not have an opportunity to copy them).